-BitF Survival Guide
+The BitF Survival Guide 2024 IS NOW LIVE!

-Key objectives this year were to:
+Key objectives with the Placement teams this year included:

 Vehicles transport us to the site, and then become clutter!
 This year’s site plan suggests that community spaces, art, and interactive zones be located at the front of pedestrian pathways, vehicle clutter be kept at the rear of camps with tents and RVs in the middle.